 Federal-State Extended Benefits (EB) are additional benefits available during periods of high unemployment.
 These are periods when the insured unemployment rate reaches 5% and is at least 120% of the average of the prior two-year insured unemployment rate.
-Typically, half the cost is paid by the state and half by the federal government.
+Typically, half the cost of extended benefits is paid by the state and half by the federal government.
 Extended benefits trigger off when the covered unemployment rate falls below 5% or 120% of the prior two-year average.
-All states must have at least one of two extended benefits trigger coded in law.
+All states must have at least one of two extended benefits triggers coded in law; either based on insured unemployment rate, total unemployment rate or both.